 miniextendr provides four macros for raising structured R conditions from Rust.
-They all require error_in_r mode β€” the default for every #[miniextendr] function.
+They ride the tagged-condition transport that every #[miniextendr] function uses.

-πŸ”—Quick reference
+๐Ÿ”—Quick reference

 MacroR equivalentDefault classUnhandled behaviour